-All information, messages, and images posted or sent to the City's social media will be considered public information.
+All information, messages (public or private), and images posted or sent to the City's social media will be considered public information.
 The City may handle such content as it deems appropriate, including reposting or disseminating the information, messages, or photos.